yoki1234/yoki1234/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on to make world a better place.
+- 🔭 I’m currently working on Vonnue.
 - 🌱 I’m currently learning JavaScript.
 - 👯 I’m looking to collaborate on test.
-- 📫 How to reach me:[Email-ID: akshayashokdj@gmail.com]
+- 📫 How to reach me: [Email-ID: akshayashokdj@gmail.com]
+-  ⚡ Fun fact: JavaScript took just 10 days to develop.
--The materials i used for studing:
+-The materials I used for studing:

   ✨ HTML and CSS - [The Net Ninja -Youtube Channel]( https://www.youtube.com/c/TheNetNinja );